If you’re looking for somewhere to see stingrays in Florida then you’re in the right place.

 2. Key Largo

-Another great place where you can see stingrays in Florida is on Key Largo, the largest island that forms part of the Florida Keys.
+Key Largo is the largest island that forms part of the Florida Keys.

 Stingrays love the warm water of the Florida Keys so you have a really high chance of spotting a stingray here.

-You can spot stingrays at Molasses Reef in Key Largo which is a large coral reef located within the Florida Keys National Marine Sanctuary.
+I found that the best place to spot stingrays was at Molasses Reef which is a large coral reef located within the Florida Keys National Marine Sanctuary.

 Molasses Reef is a great place for scuba diving and snorkeling and is actually one of the most visited coral reefs in the world.